Hirst: Tonight . . . my friend . . . you find me in the last lap of a race . . .I had long forgotten to run.

-It turned out that a previous partner had two left feet and really didn't know how to lead us around the dance floor.
-One, two – uh oh – oops.
+It turned out that our last partner had two left feet and really didn’t know how to lead us around the dance floor.
+One, two – uh oh – ooops.
 A war.
 One – uh oh – oops.
 A city floods with the dancer doing a heckuva job.
 One, two, three – uh oh – oops.
 An economy in tatters.

 Where I am, the air starts to bite in the early evening.
 Leaves change color.
 Large flocks of both birds and people start the annual southward migration in search of warmth.
 The year ends.

-Endings seem like curious things to a story-teller.
-In life the stories don't end.
+Endings seem like curious things to a storyteller.
+In life, stories don’t end.
 Not neatly.
-Stories shift, wander, digress – they may wend through every winding tunnel and byway of reality and hope – but they don't end.
-Even death doesn't really end the story.
+Stories shift, wander, digress – they may wind through every winding tunnel and byway of reality and hope – but they don’t end.
+Even death doesn’t really end the story.